 Apparently, you saw a resonant text this week: the Eldorado household appliance chain wants to restructure its debts, but...
 It offers to pay 30% within 60 months (almost never), 40% after collecting losses from Russia (0.1% probability), and another 30% to be written off.

 In fact, Eldorado offers to pay only 30%, but there are no guarantees here either.
-Among the creditors who have already “agreed to good terms” is the Three O company, owned by Eldorado owner Viktor Polishchuk.
+Among the creditors who have already “agreed to good conditions” is the Three O company, owned by Eldorado owner Viktor Polishchuk.
 Victor Polishchuk is known not only as the owner of the Technopolis chain, which he merged with the Eldorado chain after its acquisition in 2013, but also as the owner of the Gulliver office center.
 The businessman also owned the bankrupt Mikhailovsky Bank, which left thousands of defrauded clients and caused billions of hryvnia in damage to the Ukrainian state.

 And his wife Liliya Rezvaya is often called the niece of Russian alcohol blogger Dmitry Medvedev.